shinaegyo/cse15l-lab2/lab2.md

 <img width="807" alt="lab2-add-message1" src="https://github.com/shinaegyo/cse15l-lab2/assets/137027086/5252bed7-2269-4f16-b263-fe5e9bf2f14a">

    The method is handleRequest in the StringServer class.
-   The argument is "/add-message" and the query s="I think Stephen Curry will average 32.4 PPG this season because he is the goat" and the relevant fields are 'letters' and 'nums'.
+   The relevant argument is URI as it processes the url which contains the information about the path and query parameters.
+The class fields are 'letters' and 'nums' and the passed-in argument is "I think Stephen Curry will average 32.4 PPG this season because he is the goat" and `int nums` is incremented to 4 because there were three previous messages and now a fourth one is added.
    The URI as well as the strings and nums changed.
-The URI changes every time I add another message, the number increments, and a new string(message) is added.
+The URI changes every time I add another message, the number increments to 4 in this case, and a new string(message) is added.

    `add-message screenshot`